jgm/pandoc/doc/pandoc-server.md

 :   Path of file containing Dublin core XML elements to be used for
     EPUB metadata.
 The contents of the file must be included under `files`.

-`epub-chapter-level` (integer, default 1)

-:   Heading level at which chapter splitting occurs in EPUBs.

 `epub-subdirectory` (string, default "EPUB")